awsdocs/amazon-ses-developer-guide/doc-source/monitoring-sender-reputation-pausing-configuration-set.md

    If the value of `SendingEnabled` is `false`, then email sending for the configuration set is disabled, indicating that the Lambda function executed successfully\.

-1. Complete the steps in [[ERROR] BAD/MISSING LINK TEXT](#monitoring-sender-reputation-pausing-configuration-set-part-4) to re\-enable email sending for the configuration set\.
+1. Complete the steps in [Part 4: Re\-Enable Email Sending for the Configuration Set](#monitoring-sender-reputation-pausing-configuration-set-part-4) to re\-enable email sending for the configuration set\.